 Located near the Village of Alma, Fundy National Park is a must-see for nature lovers and outdoor enthusiasts.

 - Explore the Fundy Trail Parkway: This all-purpose parkway can be enjoyed on foot, on bikes, or in your car!
 We recommend doing it on your way to the Fundy National Park.
-You’ll enter the park near the village of St. Martins at the Western Entrance and exit at the Eastern Entrance near Sussex corner.
+You’ll enter the park near the village of St. Martins at the Western Entrance and exit at the Eastern Entrance near Sussex Corner.

 - Hiking: Hit the trails and explore the wonders of nature!
 Fundy National Park has tons of hiking trails.
 We recommend downloading AllTrails to get the inside scoop on all the trails.

 - Hopewell Rocks: We recommend visiting Hopewell Rocks in transit on your way to Moncton.
 Located in Hopewell Cape, the Hopewell Rocks are striking rock formations older than the Appalachian Mountains and formed by the Bay of Fundy’s extreme tides.
+At low tide, you can walk the ocean floor, and at high tide, you can kayak around the rocks.

 Where to Eat Near Fundy National Park